Melvin-klein/algone/CONTRIBUTE.md

 - Private structure property's names should start with "_"
 - Private function should be static and start with "_"
 - Run all tests
-- Add comments to code
+- Add comments to code (Comments should start with a majuscule and end by a ".")
 - Maj documentation